GwenDumoulin/portfolio-svelte/README.md

 ## Features

 - Responsive design for various screen sizes and devices.
-- Sections for displaying personal information, resume, projects, and contact details.
+- Sections for displaying personal information, skills, projects, experiences and resume.
-- Dynamic routing and SEO optimization with Next.js.
+- Search Functionality
+- 2 Themes : dark and light
+- Change Language Functionality (english and french)

 ## Technology Used: